MGuerra17/portfolio/README.md

 # Miguel Angel Guerra's Web Portfolio

-Web portfolio created by Miguel Angel Guerra, a frontend developer who is passionate about designing and building beautiful and functional websites.
+Web portfolio created by Miguel Angel Guerra, a frontend developer passionate about designing and building beautiful and functional websites.
 The portfolio is built using the Astro framework, which is a modern static site generator that allows for fast and efficient development.

 ## Features